yurkinh/Plugin.Maui.Calendar/README.md

 ### Breaking  Changes

-Properties that were replaced by Styles
+Properties that have been replaced by Styles
 ```xml
 MonthLabelColor --> MonthLabelStyle
 YearLabelColor --> YearLabelStyle